Samuiltgr09/Windows-Optimizer-1.1/README.md

-# Windows-Optimizer-1.1
+# Windows-Optimizer-1.2
-Updated with a friend
-A new UI (somewhat)
+New UI
+Dark mode (it has a bug i'll fix it)
+If UI fail, it goes back to terminal!